(Don’t know what a retrospective is? Start here!)

 How: Show a flip chart with 4 quadrants labeled ‘:)’, ‘:(‘, ‘Idea!’, and ‘Appreciation’.
 Hand out sticky notes.

-- Let team members silently write their ideas for all the quadrant onto sticky notes – 1 thought per note.
+- Let team members silently write their ideas for all the quadrants onto sticky notes – 1 thought per note.

 - Go around the team and let everyone put up their stickies on the flipchart.
 The person also describes their topic in 1 or 2 sentences.
 Cluster stickies that are about the same topic.